winniewy-lau/J124/finalproject.md

   </details>

 <details>
   <summary> Question 8.
-What were the count of wildfire in each month over 2013-2019?
+What were the numbers of wildfire in each month in 2013-2019?
    <img width="602" alt="Screen Shot 2021-07-27 at 3 26 41 PM" src="https://user-images.githubusercontent.com/69986804/127235575-9ae2e9fd-07da-43a4-ae0c-5d1c24bfb5de.png">

   </summary>